Frequently Asked Questions

 What can I expect during an in-home pet euthanasia appointment?

-When Dr. Carolina arrives, she’ll sit down with you and your pet wherever you’re most comfortable.
-She’ll ask basic questions about your pet's health status, discuss your wishes, and answer any questions that you have.
+When the veterinarian arrives, they'll sit down with you and your pet wherever you’re most comfortable.
+They'll ask basic questions about your pet's health status, discuss your wishes, and answer any questions that you have.

-The in-home pet euthanasia procedure begins with Dr. Carolina giving your pet an injection of a heavy sedative, which includes strong pain medication.
+The in-home pet euthanasia procedure begins with the veterinarian giving your pet an injection of a heavy sedative, which includes strong pain medication.
 It helps your pet fully relax.
-When you’re ready to say goodbye, she’ll administer the final injection that helps your pet pass.
+When you’re ready to say goodbye, they’ll administer the final injection that helps your pet pass.

-Afterward, Dr. Carolina makes an impression of your pet’s pawprint using modeling clay that air dries within a day or so.
-If you wish, she’ll also clip a bit of fur for you to keep.
+Afterward, our veterinary nurse makes an impression of your pet’s pawprint using modeling clay that air dries within a day or so.
+If you wish, they’ll also clip a bit of fur for you to keep.
 You’re welcome to take photos or make other keepsakes with your own art supplies as well.
 This is also a good time to take off your pet's collar.
 (We don’t do it earlier because it can agitate some pets, who might think it’s bath time.)
-Dr. Carolina will also give you some space and privacy so you can spend time alone with your pet for a final farewell.
+Our team will also give you some space and privacy so you can spend time alone with your pet for a final farewell.

 Can children be present for in-home euthanasia?